Uday-Gautam/html-portfolio/README.md

 # html-portfolio
-Simple Portfolio build using HTML 5 only.
+Simple Portfolio built using HTML 5 only.